-At La Petite Baleen, We often get questions from parents about how they can best help their child through some common obstacles that students have when working through our program.
+We often get questions from parents about how they can best help their children through some common obstacles that students have when working through our program.
 It is important that teachers and parents are on the same page, and that we give the students the tools they need to work through these obstacles.
-Here are some common obstacles, and what we suggest for parents to help their students through it:
+Here are some common obstacles, and what we suggest for parents to help their students through them:

 - Give your teacher or deck support a little info about the child such as their favorite show, favorite character, or pets at home.
 We can use this info when we’re working to bond with the child and get them smiling.

 - Show confidence and trust in the teacher by letting the student know that you trust their teacher.
 Your child trusts you and looks to you for guidance and safety.
 Showing confidence and trust will help the student feel safe.
 Then, give the teacher the space to develop trust with the student.
 Once students are able to calm down, they will be reincorporated into class.

 - Avoid saying things like “You don’t have to do anything you don’t want to do” as that may set the student up for failure, and unnecessarily hinder progress.
 Again, trusting the teacher is important.
 It’s best to let the student know that you trust the teacher and that the teacher will be there to help the student do things that are difficult or scary.